2022 NFL franchise tag tracker: Kansas City Chiefs' Orlando Brown Jr. first to be tagged

 Franchise tag salary: $16.5 million (estimated, the final figure has not been set yet)

 Career highlights: Brown is a three-time Pro Bowler, twice in his first three seasons with the Baltimore Ravens and then last season with the Chiefs.
-Brown last year requested a trade to a team that would play him at left tackle, his preferred position.
+Last year, Brown requested a trade to a team that would play him at left tackle, his preferred position.
 He was mostly a right tackle with the Ravens.
-The Chiefs, after releasing long-time left tackle Eric Fisher, had a need and sent their 2021 first-round draft choice, among other picks, to the Ravens.
-Brown played well with the Chiefs, and at 25 looks to be their long-term solution at the position.
+The Chiefs, after releasing longtime left tackle Eric Fisher, had a need and sent their 2021 first-round draft choice, among other picks, to the Ravens.
+Brown played well with the Chiefs, and at age 25 looks to be their long-term solution at the position.

 Why he was tagged: The Chiefs weren't going to relinquish last year's first-round draft pick in return for a one-year player.
 There was a sense when they completed the trade for Brown, then heading into the final year of his contract, and didn't immediately sign him to a long-term extension that this was the likely outcome for Brown.
 The Chiefs, picking 30th in the first round this year, had no easy way of finding an adequate replacement for Brown if they decided to let him get to free agency.